Multi-Scale Denoising in the Feature Space for Low-Light Instance Segmentation: Related Work

 \subsection{Instance Segmentation}

 Instance segmentation aims to produce a segmentation mask, bounding box and class label for every object detected in an image.
 One of the most popular techniques for achieving this is Mask R-CNN \cite{he2017maskrcnn}, introduced by He et al. as an extension to the popular object detection model, Faster R-CNN \cite{ren2015fasterrcnn}.
-The architecture is the same except Mask R-CNN \cite{he2017maskrcnn} introduced a new mask head to also predict the instance masks from the Regions of Interest (RoIs) proposed by the Region Proposal Network (RPN).
 With the notable work from \cite{vaswani2017attention}, there has been a surge in transformer-based methods in recent years.
 For example, DETR-based \cite{carion2020detr} instance segmentation methods use CNN-based feature extraction backbones and concatenate positional embeddings before passing into a transformer.
+However, these often have many parameters and require a lot of computational resources to train effectively.
+One-stage methods \cite{jocher2023yolo, wang2020solov2} aim to remove the efficiency problem by skipping the region proposal stage found in two-stage methods like Mask R-CNN.
+With less parameters and less computation required, they are often used in real-time situations, e.g. autonomous driving.